For more ELYSIUM’S PASSAGE Blog Posts, go to

 ‘You’re right; it was longer, in fact, much longer,’ Mo said.
 ‘Sit down, James; you’re making us dizzy, pacing back and forth and get ready to hear the rest of what happened.’

 I took my seat to hear what else he had to add to their fantasy.
-Even if I wasn’t entirely in my right mind, it might be worth listening to before I headed down the mountain.
+Even if I wasn’t entirely in my right mind, it might be worth listening to before heading down the mountain.

 ‘There’s a logical reason why you remain confused about what happened after your fall,’ Mo said.
 ‘However, it’s not because there’s anything wrong with your mind; just your beliefs.
-So, here’s what happened: As your body tumbled down the last twenty yards, a Chilean forestry helicopter fortuitously happened to be flying over the ravine en route to a small forest fire they were investigating near the Argentine border.
+So, here’s what happened: As your body tumbled down the last twenty yards, a Chilean forestry helicopter fortuitously flew over the ravine en route to a small forest fire they were investigating near the Argentine border.

 ‘So, your saying I was lucky?’